 Academic Support

-Laidlaw's academic support is managed by the Centre for Learning (CFL).
-CFL provides academic support for all students, including those who are studying by distance learning.
+Laidlaw offers academic support on all campuses and for all modes of study, including Distance Learning.
 Our main goal is to help you succeed in your studies.

 Contact us (studentsupport@laidlaw.ac.nz) if you need help with: